Achille Varzi: Career

 Although the Alfa Romeo team had proved to be competitive under the management of Enzo Ferrari, Varzi decided to join the Auto Union team, racing for them between 1935 and 1937.
 This move coincided with Varzi having serious personal problems, including an addiction to morphine and a difficult affair with Ilse Pietsch (Engel/Hubitsch/Feininger), the wife of fellow driver Paul Pietsch.
 Quickly overshadowed by teammate Bernd Rosemeyer, his trips to the winners circle dropped to only four, but he did win his third Tripoli Grand Prix in his third different vehicle.
-By 1938 he had dropped out of sight and the advent of World War II ended racing in Europe.
+By 1938, he had dropped out of sight and the advent of World War II ended racing in Europe.
 During the war, Varzi overcame his drug addiction and settled down with his new wife, Norma Colombo.
 At the end of the War, Varzi made a remarkable comeback at the age of 42.
-In 1946 he attempted to race a Maserati for the Indianapolis 500 but failed to qualify.
+In 1946, he attempted to race a Maserati for the Indianapolis 500 but failed to qualify.
 In 1947, he won three minor Grand Prix races and traveled to Argentina to race in the Buenos Aires Grand Prix.

 Death

-During practice runs for the 1948 Swiss Grand Prix a light rain fell on the Bremgarten track in Berne, Switzerland.
+During practice runs for the 1948 Swiss Grand Prix, a light rain fell on the Bremgarten track in Berne, Switzerland.
 Varzi's Alfa Romeo 158 skidded on the wet surface, flipping over and crushing him to death.
 He was buried in his hometown.

 Legacy

 Varzi's death resulted in the FIA mandating the wearing of crash helmets for racing, which had been optional previously.

-In 1950 Varzi's chief mechanic, Amedeo Bignami, co-established the Scuderia Achille Varzi in Argentina.
+In 1950, Varzi's chief mechanic, Amedeo Bignami, co-established the Scuderia Achille Varzi in Argentina.
 The team entered some Formula One races in equipped with Maseratis 4CL and 4CLT and featured drivers José Froilán González, Antonio Branca, Alfredo Pián and Nello Pagani.

-On 5 June 2004 Poste Italiane issued a stamp commemorating Achille Varzi.
+On 5 June 2004, Poste Italiane issued a stamp commemorating Varzi.